okoha-elizabeth/Customer-Churn-Analysis/README.md

 # Customer-Churn-Analysis
 ## Objective:
 To analyze customer behavior and identify key factors driving churn, and provide actionable business insights.
-## Tools Used: Python (Pandas, Matplotlib), Excel, Power BI
+## Tools Used:
+1.Python (Pandas, Matplotlib)
+2.Excel
+3.Power BI
-## Data Source: Dataset was engineered synthetically for practice purposes
+## Data Source:
+Dataset was engineered synthetically for practice purposes

 ## Business Questions:
 1. What is the churn rate?
 2. Which Contract type has the highest churn?